Show All Answers

-For example, if the Intake Form was submitted on Friday of this week, next Monday during the DCIS PPM Monday meeting, DCIS Management will decide if the intake is ready for the next step, Assessment.
-Within 24 hours, an email will be sent to the Intake Form requester and the Customer Contact regarding the decision.
+For example, if the Intake Form was submitted on Friday of this week, next Monday during the DCIS PPM Monday meeting, the DCIS Proejct Advisory Board will decide if the intake is ready for the next step, Assessment.
+Within 24 hours, an email will be sent from the DCIS Portfolio Manager to the Intake Form requester and the Customer Contact regarding the decision.
+DCIS PPM Flowchart

-For example, if the Assessment due date is Friday of this week, Next Monday DCIS Management will decide if the project is approved and within 48 hours, an email will be sent to the Assessment Team Leader and the Customer Contact regarding the decision.
+For example, if the Assessment due date is Friday of this week, Next Monday DCIS Management (DCIS CIO and Deputy Directors) will decide if the project is approved and within 48 hours, an email will be sent to the Assessment Team Leader and the Customer Contact regarding the decision.
+DCIS PPM Flowchart

 If the subpoena is from the District Justice Office then you must appear at the District Justice Office on the date and time stated.
 If you have any questions, you should contact the police department who arrested the defendant.